Yuwen1214/tut5_GroupB_yliu0816/README.md

 - I was inspired by Ivan Rudnicki's generative art project "Ink Chromagraph".
 This work simulates the effect of ink spreading in water.
 I like this natural smudge effect.
 I hope to use this gradient and diffused image to give people a very intuitive visual change, meeting the assignment's requirements for beauty and creativity.

+### Chinese traditional color
 - [Color inspiration reference](https://pixso.cn/designskills/traditional-chinese-color-matching/)

+## Improvements and Changes
+- Modified the group code pattern ratio

+- Modified the style of Bezier curve in group code

+- Added a new `RippleCircle` class to simulate traditional ink diffusion with layered effects

+- Enabled rendering of multiple umbrellas by supporting repeated mouse clicks

+- Implemented interactive color switching using the number keys 1/2/3/0, based on a traditional Chinese color palette

+These changes significantly improve both the interactivity and the aesthetic expression of the visual system.